Supraventricular Tachycardia (SVT) Ablation

 Follow-Up Care

-If you experience recurrence of atrial fibrillation, contact our office to arrange a follow-up appointment and treatment plan.
+If you experience recurrence of SVT symptoms, contact our office to arrange a follow-up appointment and treatment plan.

 For any concerns after the procedure, do not hesitate to reach out to our office for guidance.